USSoccerFederation/ussf_ssac_23_soccer_gnn/README.md

 ## MIT Sloan Sports Analytics Conference 2023 Research Repository

 This repository is provided alongside the paper: _"A Graph Neural Network deep-dive into successful counterattacks"_.
+This paper is one of the finalists of the [2023 MIT Sloan Sports Analytics Conference Research Paper Competition](https://www.sloansportsconference.com/research-paper-competition#Research-Paper-Finalists).
-It contains an interactive [Python Jupyter Notebook](counterattack.ipynb) and all relevant datasets ([see below](#datasets)) for training GNNs using the [Spektral](https://graphneural.network/) library to try and improve upon our research.
+It contains an interactive [Python Jupyter Notebook](counterattack.ipynb) and all relevant datasets ([see below](#datasets)) for training GNNs using the [Spektral](https://graphneural.network/) library.

 ## Authors
 #### Amod Sahasrabudhe